Kingstonian F.C.: Old Kingstonians

-By the start of World War One, Old Kingstonians held a definite supremacy of the two clubs, and in 1913–1914 won three trophies including the Southern Suburban League and Surrey Senior Cup.
+By the start of World War One, Old Kingstonians held a supremacy of the two clubs, and in 1913–1914 won three trophies including the Southern Suburban League and Surrey Senior Cup.
 The rivalry between these two clubs was intense and to some extent the competition helped both clubs with their standard of football and improvements to facilities.
 However, there were occasions in which this rivalry spilled over into more serious incidents.
 Over the period of the split several appeals had been made by both clubs concerning eligibility of players in matches between the two sides, and in two cases the result of the game was overturned.
 In the 1913–1914 season the Surrey Charity Shield match between the two clubs saw a number of incidents involving players and spectators and this led to the Surrey FA taking responsibility for the running of the replay with warning notices posted at the ground and a large police presence.

 An FA enquiry into incidents at the first game led to one of the witnesses being attacked on their return to Kingston after giving evidence.
 Both teams competed in the West Surrey League in 1908–1909 but in 1909–1910 season Kingston upon Thames FC moved into the Southern Suburban League with Old Kingstonians remaining in the West Surrey League.
 Kingston upon Thames did however again try a failed "experiment" by re-entering two first teams in both the Southern Suburban League and West Surrey League for the 1910–1911 season but again this resulted in selection problems and was dropped at the end of the season.
 At the start of the 1911–1912 season Old Kingstonians also moved to the Southern Suburban League where both teams stayed until the outbreak of World War One.

 World War One

-At the outbreak of World War One, Kingston upon Thames FC immediately cancelled all football.
+At the outbreak of the First World War, Kingston upon Thames FC immediately cancelled all football.
 However Old Kingstonians did attempt to continue playing despite heavy political pressure to stop.
 The club had joined the Athenian League and played two games before the league was cancelled.
-They also played three rounds in the FA Cup Qualifying stages before losing to Redhill.
-They then joined the Metropolitan League which had been set up for wartime football and also played in the London Senior Cup (losing to Walthamstow Grange) and were entered for the F.A.
-Amateur Cup.
+They also played three rounds in the FA Cup qualifying stages before losing to Redhill.
+They then joined the Metropolitan League which had been set up for wartime football and also played in the London Senior Cup (losing to Walthamstow Grange) and were entered for the FA Amateur Cup.
 However. despite resisting political pressure, attendances dropped and in December 1914 the club announced that it was ceasing activities.